 Alternatively referred to as digital storage, storage, storage media, or storage medium, a storage device is any hardware capable of holding information.

-There are two storage devices used in computers; a primary storage device such as computer RAM and a secondary storage device such as a computer hard drive.
-The secondary storage could be a removable, internal, or external storage.
+There are two types of storage devices used in computers; a primary storage device, such as RAM, and a secondary storage device, like a hard drive.
+Secondary storage can be a removable, internal, or external storage.
 The picture shows an example of a Drobo, an external secondary storage device.

 Without a storage device, your computer would not be able to save any settings or information and would be considered a dumb terminal.

 Types of computer storage

 The following are some additional examples of types of storage devices used with computers.

 Today, magnetic storage is one of the most common types of storage used with computers today and is the technology computer hard drives use.

 Another common storage is optical storage, which uses lasers and lights as its method of reading and writing data.

 Today, flash memory has started replacing magnetic media as it becomes cheaper and more efficient solution.

 Another growing method of storing data online and cloud storage, which is becoming popular as people need to access their data from more than one device.